 - Cut short clip for Reels or TikTok

-- Send out newsletter with links and special extra tip for subscribers only
+- Send out a newsletter with links and a special extra tip for subscribers only

 - Collect the transcription and add it to an e-book collection of similar content – This part is new for me.
 But I’ve started creating anthologies of my content since I like to talk about the same stuff a lot.